redis/redis-doc/topics/twitter-clone.md

     header("Location: index.php");

-That is just what we described and should be simple to undestand.
+That is just what we described and should be simple to understand.

 Updates
 ---